MangoMirage/captain-kitty-one-ear/the-may-cow.md

 “Oh, tis you!”, said a familiar voice.
 The light bright light was switched off instantly, and into the circle of light provided by the oil lamps stepped Mary Ebanks; a friend of Captain Kitty One Ear.

 “Mary, me breddren!
-Wha ya doin’ here?!”, asked Kitty with her eyes wide in surprise.
+Wha ya doin’ here?!”, asked Kitty with her one eye wide in surprise.

 “I live close by”, explained Mary. ““Saw li’l flickers o’ ya lamp light an’ thought I best come see wha’ goin’ on.”